Support Your Local Brewery Program

 - Brewers – Tell your supporters to sign up on CraftBeer.com to become SYLB Beer Activists.

-Before the Governor for action, H.B.
-2517 requires the Liquor and Cannabis Board (LCB) to adopt, by rule, a schedule of penalties applicable to a licensed alcohol manufacturer who has committed a regulatory violation as …More
+Signed into law, H.B.
+2517 requires the Liquor and Cannabis Board (LCB) to adopt, by rule, a schedule of penalties applicable to a licensed alcohol manufacturer who has committed a regulatory violation as part of …More